Maximum a posteriori testing in statistical inverse problems: Maximum a posteriori tests

-We see that the test rejects if the linear estimator $\dualpair{Y,\Phimap}$ exceeds the critical value $\dualpair{m_0,T^*\Phimap - \phi}$ and note that the probe element $\Phimap$ is independent of the prior mean $m_0$.
-In the following, we will study the MAP test $\Psimap$ and its properties from a frequentistic point of view, i.e., under the assumption that it is applied to data $Y$ generated by a fixed truth $\udag \in \X$ according to \eqref{model1}. \begin{theorem} For $\udag \in \X$, the size of the test $\Psimap$ is given by
+In \cref{form_MAP_test}, we see that the MAP test rejects if the linear estimator $\dualpair{Y,\Phimap}$ exceeds the critical value $\dualpair{m_0,T^*\Phimap - \phi}$ and note that the probe element $\Phimap$ is independent of the prior mean $m_0$.
+Equation \eqref{eq:eval_map_test}, moreover, tells us that the MAP test rejects if the posterior mean displays the feature of interest.
+In the linear-Gaussian setting, the posterior mean is equal to the posterior mode (or MAP estimate) and thus corresponds to the minimizer of a Tikhonov--Phillips functional.
+This leads to the following characterization of the probe element $\Phimap$.

+\begin{theorem} Assume that $T$ is a compact, linear operator and that $C_0$ and $T^*T$ commute.
+In this case, $\Phimap$ is the minimizer of the functional